 - Representatives of regional or local agencies serving out-of-school youth, homeless children and youth, and at risk youth

 - Representatives of Indian Tribes and Tribal organizations in the State, where applicable.

 Student data from the most recent, completed academic year alongside the most current economic and other data should be used when completing the CLNA prior to submitting a local application.

 CLNA data should not go beyond the previous two years, since the last completed CLNA, except in instances of showing trends over time up to present day.

-In the Local Application, recipients will need to identify which CLNA items are addressed in the budget narrative and budget detail for each requested expenditure before grant approval will be given.
+In the Local Application, recipients will need to identify which CLNA items and programs are addressed in the budget narrative and budget detail for each requested expenditure before grant approval will be given.

 Still have questions?
 Contact us.